OTRF/Blog-Website/docs/_posts/2021-04-29-how_to_set_up_homelab_blog.md

 Since joining the Cyber Security and Intelligence community in 2016, I've always had a strong interest in malware analysis.
 The process of breaking something down, looking at its individual parts, testing hypotheses as to what its capabilities are.
 This is something that has always drawn me to the field.
 Its also a field that is extremely new to me.
 I've only just started to learn how to setup a proper lab and all the various techniques that exist to breakdown and understand malware.
 Because of that, I wanted to start a blog series to document my process for others, in hopes that my journey will make it easier for anyone trying to get started in the field.

 ## What to Expect from this Post:
 My aim for this post, and ideally for a continued series, is to provide a simple straight forward approach to setting up a malware analysis lab.
 The best part is that nearly all the tools I will be using are open source or have an open source alternative, meaning there isn't any cost to get started.
 Only expense will be a physical machine to host several VMs at one time.
-My aim is to help out others while also reinforcing and learning new concepts for myself.
+I'm hoping this will help out others, while also reinforcing old concepts and learning new ones for myself.

 ## Before We Start:
 * I will be using VMware Fusion Pro for this walkthrough.
 I have had the best experience by far with VMWare's line of virtualization software.
 However, VirtualBox can be a great, free, substitute for VMWare.
-* Troubleshooting the installation of virtualization software and/or the individual VMs are out-of-scope for this post.
+* Troubleshooting the installation of virtualization software and/or the individual VMs is out-of-scope for this post.
 There are just too many things that might go wrong.
 If you do run into trouble, Google is your best friend.
 * When you run multiple virtual machines(VMs) on a single host machine, the host machine will slow down.
 Because of this, it is important to give each VM its recommended settings for optimal performance.
 For Windows 10, I recommend at least 2 processor cores and 4GBs of RAM.
 For REMnux, 1 processor cores and 2GBs of RAM.

 ## Pre-requisites